wmhunt1/Coding-RPG/Readme.md

 Cannot Save/Load yet

-Combat Notes
-In Combat even if you use a multi target ability or spell still click Target on one side to Start Combat Round Armor Protection Type Notes
+Known issues
+Current HP can be healed over max
+Must leave shop for Journal to update

+For combat even when using an ability, item, or spell you must select target Metal armor gives a weakness to lightning damage
-Cloth gives weakness to Fire
+Cloth armor gives a weakness to fire damage
-Metal gives weakness to Lightning

-map is in mapsdb.js
+The Ranged and Light Weapon (currently only daggers) skill uses your Dexterity The Heavy Weapon skill uses your Strength
+Inventory slots are the total strength of the hero and party